rise8-us/delivery-playbooks/docs/content/practices/assumption-risk-management.md

 Throughout a product’s lifecycle, it’s helpful for teams to articulate, prioritize and track and regularly revisit these assumptions.
 If you haven’t released software in awhile, your product is likely full of risks and assumptions.
 This can especially be the case early in a product’s lifecycle if you're delivering an MVP experiment.

-> Check out the [Assumptions Workshop Play](https://delivery-playbooks.rise8.us/content/plays/design/assumptions-workshop/) for an in depth how to.
+> Check out the [Assumptions/Risks Workshop Play](https://delivery-playbooks.rise8.us/content/plays/design/assumptions-workshop/) for an in depth how to.

 ![Assumptions and Risk](../../assets/assumptions-risk.png)